25 Common Body Language Examples in Action

 Making body language vital to any social interaction, especially in professional settings.

-In this post, we'll cover what nonverbal cues really are, 25 common body language types and examples in action.
+In this article, we will cover what nonverbal cues are, 25 common body language types and some examples in action.

 What Are Nonverbal Cues?